seanseah/seanseah.github.io/life-big-moments.md

 </blockquote>

 ### 2012 - Start Up Ecosystem
 I found myself plonked into the world of SMEs and Start Ups.
 Life in SPRING Singapore soon exposed me to a myraid of companies, and the challenges they faced.
-But I wasn't satisfied.
-I wanted a bigger challenge.
+But the transition to SPRING aided my journey forward.
+I wanted a bigger challenge - to be in the eye of the storm.

 ### 2014 - Optic2Connect
 I was inspired by Jason and the visions for the company.
 We had dreams to make it big, but I also know the journey was fraught with risks.
 We fought for 2 years, but the industry demand wasn't as robust as we envisoned.
 It was an exciting journey, from networking with investors, closing deals, to striking industry partnerships, it was a highly enriching two years.